 Drawing since I was young, I always liked designing characters, so I decided to enter a degree in a Bachelor in Fine Arts in Digital Content and Animation at Digipen Institute of Technology Europe – Bilbao.

-The degree gave me the opportunity to develop a Generalist profile in videogame and filmaking art with a focus in 2D art.
+The degree gave me the opportunity to develop a Generalist profile in videogame and filmaking art with a focus in character design and 2D art.

-I also had the oppoitunity to work in different semiprofessional and professional projects to get expertise in the different areas of the art development process.
+I also had the opportunity to work in different semiprofessional and professional projects to get expertise in the different areas of the art development process.

 These are the principles that I follow when developing an asset: